kubevirt/machine-remediation/README.md

 Apply `noderecovery.yaml` manifest from the desired release.

-# To start developing KubeVirt
+# To start developing Node-Recovery

 To set up a development environment please read our [Getting Started Guide](/docs/getting-started.md).

-You can learn more about how KubeVirt is designed (and why it is that way), and learn more about the major components by taking a look at [our developer documentation](docs/):
+You can learn more about how Node-Recovery is designed (and why it is that way), and learn more about the major components by taking a look at [our developer documentation](docs/):